 - What types of leadership opportunities are there for me as a Collegiate member?
 Leadership opportunities for Collegiate NAfME members exist at the chapter and many state levels.
 Most Collegiate chapters have elected officer positions that need to be filled yearly.
 See your chapter’s constitution and bylaws or the Quickstart Guide for NAfME Collegiate Chapters for more information.

 - Can being a member of NAfME help me find a job when I graduate?
 Absolutely!
 Showing a future employer that you belong to your professional organization – NAfME – is an important part of your credibility as a future employee.
 NAfME hosts an online Job Bank where members can browse current job openings.
-Interview techniques, resume-writing, and help with the job-search are the topics of many local chapter meetings, many Collegiate NewsLink issues, and appear regularly on the Future Teachers Forum of NAfME.
+Interview techniques, resume-writing, and help with the job-search are the topics of many local chapter meetings and Collegiate blog articles.
 Many state conferences offer job search assistance, as well, so be sure to attend!

 - What is the deadline to join or renew my Collegiate membership?
 Students may join or renew their NAfME Collegiate membership throughout the year.
 The Collegiate membership year is July 1 through June 30, so, Collegiates are encouraged to join or renew online as soon after July 1 each year to receive full member benefits.